-When you’re gearing up for that long-awaited holiday, the last thing you want to think about is getting travel insurance.
+Travel insurance is the last thing you want to think about when you’re gearing up for that long-awaited holiday.
 Yet, should you happen to encounter a mishap or accident, having insurance protection will prove to be invaluable.

 Luckily for us, some credit cards come with free travel insurance plan.
 All you have to do is to charge the full cost of your tickets or travel package to the card to qualify.
 It’s like getting free money in case something goes wrong during your trip (knock on wood).

 We compared different credit cards in Singapore to find the ones with the best free travel insurance plans.
 But before we show you our recommendations, it helps to understand what your insurance coverage should include.